intelligent-machine-learning/dlrover/docs/design/fsdp-design-en.md

             return optimizer
 ```

-### 3.5 Support resharding for save/load
+### 3.5 Resharding Support for Save/Load

 **Background:**

-Elastic fault tolerance depends on checkpoints to restore model states.
-The present large model training adopts the FSDP parallel approach.
-There are two ways FSDP saves checkpoints:
+Restoring model states in elastic fault tolerance relies on checkpoints.
+Modern large model training employs the FSDP parallel technique.
+FSDP offers two checkpoint-saving methods:

-1. `rank0_only`: The rank-0 node collects all model parameters and optimizer states, then saves them to disk.
+1. `rank0_only`: Rank-0 node aggregates model parameters and optimizer states, then commits to disk.
-2. Sharding method: Every rank saves its respective model parameters and optimizer states.
+2. Sharding method: Each rank saves its model parameters and optimizer states.

-While `rank0_only` supports elastic fault tolerance, it might cause OOM errors and has significant write latency.
-The sharding approach can't satisfy elastic fault tolerance training's requirements.
+While `rank0_only` aids elastic fault tolerance, it can trigger OOM errors and bears notable write delays.
+The sharding method doesn't meet elastic fault tolerance training needs.

-For `rank0_only`:
+Concerning `rank0_only`:

-1. Loading all model parameters and optimizer states in rank-0 might lead to OOM.
+1. Loading all parameters and states in rank-0 can induce OOM.
-2. Collecting all model parameters and optimizer states in rank-0, then writing them to disk one by one, is time-consuming.
+2. Aggregating then sequentially writing to disk in rank-0 is inefficient.

-For the sharding method:
+Regarding the sharding method:

-1. The number of ranks saving the checkpoint must match the number loading it.
-But in elastic fault tolerance, rank numbers may change.
+1. Ranks saving the checkpoint should mirror those loading it.
+But in elastic scenarios, rank count can vary.

 **Objective:**

-Enhance the sharding method to support resharding when the number of ranks changes.
+Refine the sharding technique to accommodate resharding when rank counts shift.

 **Design:**

-Save the start and end positions for each parameter.
-Store this info as checkpoint meta data in a separate file.
-Then reshard based on these parameters during load.
+Document start and end positions for each parameter.
+Retain this data as checkpoint metadata in an isolated file.
+During loading, perform resharding using these parameters.

 ![fsdp](../figures/fsdp-resharding.png)

 <aside>
-As operations on non-flattened data (Tensor) are needed when saving and loading the model, we need to save a triplet for the model parameters: (original_shape, start, end).
+As operations on non-flattened data (Tensor) are needed when saving and loading the model,
+we need to save a triplet for the model parameters: (original_shape, start, end).
 </aside>

 File structure will look like: